Performance Comparison of Gate-Based and Adiabatic Quantum Computing for AC Power Flow Problem: Conclusion

 \section{Conclusion}

-In this study, we realize the combinatorial power flow (PF) analysis on both gate-based quantum computing (GQC) and adiabatic quantum computing (AQC) hardware.
-This reformulation yields an Ising model, which is then addressed by different solvers.
-For GQC, Quantum Approximate Optimization Algorithm (QAOA) is implemented using PennyLane's \texttt{lightning.qubit} statevector simulator.
-For AQC, D-Wave's Advantage\texttrademark\ system (QA) and Fujitsu's Quantum-Inspired Integrated Optimization software (QIIO) are used.
-Experiments are based on a standard 4-bus test system consisting of one \emph{slack} bus and three \emph{load} buses.
-The results are evaluated in terms of solution accuracy and computational time.

-The results show that both QA and QIIO converge within the predefined threshold before reaching the maximum iteration limit, with QIIO achieving the fastest performance in terms of iteration count.
-In contrast, QAOA remains limited in accuracy under the tested configuration.
-Nevertheless, QA, QIIO, and QAOA all yield solutions that closely approximate the NR benchmark, confirming that the proposed combinatorial PF analysis is consistent with the classical PF equations.
+In this study, we implement combinatorial PF analysis on both GQC and AQC hardware.
+The PF problem is reformulated as an Ising model, which is then solved using different quantum solvers.
+For GQC, QAOA is implemented using PennyLane’s \texttt{lightning.qubit} statevector simulator.
+For AQC, both QA and QIIO are employed.
+Experiments are conducted on a standard 4-bus test system consisting of one \emph{slack} bus and three \emph{load} buses.
+The results are evaluated in terms of solution accuracy and computational performance, and indicate that both QA and QIIO converge within the predefined threshold before reaching the maximum iteration limit, with QIIO achieving the fastest performance in terms of iteration count.
+In contrast, QAOA exhibits limited accuracy under the tested configuration.
+However, QA, QIIO, and QAOA all produce solutions that closely approximate the NR benchmark, confirming that the proposed combinatorial PF formulation is consistent with the classical AC PF equations.